 - earthquake insurance premiums paid in Japan

-- Japan’s social security contributions
+- Japan’s social insurance premiums

 - spousal deduction

-- dependent deduction (for dependents 16 years old).
+- dependent deduction (for dependents 16 years old)

 Capital losses from the sale of real property can be deducted only from capital gains on real property.
 Capital losses on the taxpayer’s principal residence can be carried forward three years.
 Otherwise, there is generally no carry forward of capital losses on real property for individuals.